-- Providing an alternate food source between harvests.
+- Providing an alternative food source between harvests

-KR: Once Seline had read what others had written about Agroforestry in Sub-Saharan Africa, she left the library and went out into the field – literally.
+Once Seline had read what others had written about Agroforestry in sub-Saharan Africa, she left the library and went out into the field – literally.

-SM: I did interviews with many farmers in Malawi and before I went into this research I had some ideas on what I might expect to find, which was based obviously on the literature review that I did as well as conversations that I had with colleagues and other academics.
-The general discourse around this topic really was that farmers aren’t so interested in planting trees.
-They don’t see the benefit and we really need to convince them to plant trees and make them understand why it’s important and why it’s good for them.
+SM: I did interviews with many farmers in Malawi and before I went into this research I had some ideas on what I might expect to find, which was based on obviously the literature review that I did as well as conversations that I had with colleagues and other academics.
+And the sort of general discourse around this topic really was that farmers aren’t so interested in planting trees, they don’t see the benefit and we really need to convince them to plant trees and make them understand why it’s important and why it’s good for them.

-KR: The Republic of Malawi is a landlocked country in the South-east Africa.
-It’s is a developing country, in fact one of the least developed countries in Africa, with an economy heavily based on agriculture, and a largely rural population.
-The county’s developmental needs are mostly met with outside aid, meaning there is a complex relationship between Malawians and the plethora of multi-national aid workers and visitors living and working in the country.
+KR: The Republic of Malawi is a landlocked country in the South East Africa.
+It’s a developing country, in fact one of the least developed countries in Africa, with an economy heavily based on agriculture, and a largely rural population.
+The country’s development needs are mostly met with outside aid, meaning there is a complex relationship between Malawians and the plethora of multi-national aid workers and visitors living and working in the country.

-KR: As we’ve already discussed, the benefits of Agroforestry are widely acknowledged and understood in the developed world.
-We will unpack the evidence supporting this claim later in the story.
-But, why are the farmers in Malawi planting trees?
+KR: As we’ve already discussed, the benefits of agroforestry are widely acknowledged and understood in the developed world.
+We’ll unpack the evidence supporting this claim later in the story.
+But why are farmers in Malawi planting trees?

-I think the farmers they see these different benefits that trees have.
-They recognise that it can really benefit them in the various different ways that I’ve just described and so they’re quite interested in having trees for those reasons.
+So I think that you know the farmers they see these different benefits that trees have, and they recognize that it can really benefit them in the various different ways that I’ve just described and so they’re quite interested in having trees for those reasons.

-SM: So, initially when I started my research, I was told by my professors that I should be talking to the head of the households because they’re the main decision makers and I was wondering if that’s really true.
-I decided to make that one of my research questions to also see who in the household makes the different decisions and how does that then impact how many trees are planted.
-That then became a study on its own almost.
+SM: So initially when I started my research I was told by my professors that I should be talking to the head of the households because they’re the main decision makers and I was really wondering if that’s really true.
+So I decided to make that one of my research questions to also see you know who in the household makes the different decisions and how does that then impact how many trees are planted, and that then kind of became a study on its own almost.

 KR: This initial suggestion feels like a slightly outdated approach based on preconceived gender binaries.
 Thankfully Seline implemented a much more nuanced framework.